Oscillations in the Tsallis income distribution: -parameter complexification

 Let ${\cal F}(x)$ be the \textit{cumulative distribution function} (CDF) of the personal income, representing the proportionality, or probability, that a person receives an income less than or equal to $x$.
 Let us now denote its complementary version, the CCDF, by $F(x)$, which then describes the probability that a person receives an income greater or equal to $x$.
 It is then clear that, \bee (x) + F(x) = 100\,\,. \eee Here the maximum probability is normalized to $100{\%}$ instead of the standard unity value.
 The boundary conditions involved in both functions are ${\cal F}(x)=F(\infty)\cong 0$ and ${\cal F}(\infty)=F(0) \cong 100$.
 In addition, the following properties apply to these income functions, \bee \frac{\dd {\cal F}(x)}{\dd x}=-\frac{\dd F(x)}{\dd x}=f(x), \eee \bee \int^{\;\infty}_0 f(x)\,\dd x = 100 \,\,, \eee where $f(x)$ is the PDF \cite{nm13,fnm10}.

-The empirical suggestions that the income distribution can be modeled by the TD comes from the fact that when $F(x)$ is obtained from income data and plotted in a log-log scale, its functional curve decreases as the income $x$ increases.
-In addition, the general shape of the empirical CCDF function, particularly its ``belly'', is analogous to the behavior of $\mathrm{e}^{-x}_{q}$ for $q > 1$ when plotted in a log-log scale \cite[see Fig.\ 3.4 at p.\ 40 of Ref.][]{tsallis2}.
-Besides, as mentioned above, the Tsallis functions behave like a power-law for high income values, agreeing then with the Pareto power-law.
+The empirical suggestion that the income distribution can be modeled by the TD comes from the fact that when $F(x)$ is obtained from income data and plotted in a log-log scale, its functional curve decreases as the income $x$ increases.
+In addition, the general shape of the empirical CCDF function, particularly its ``belly'', is analogous to the behavior of $\mathrm{e}^{-x}_{q}$ for $q > 1$ when plotted in a log-log scale \citetext{see Ref.\ \citealp{tsallis2}, p.\ 40, Fig.\ 3.4}.
+Besides, as mentioned above the Tsallis functions have power-law like behavior for high income values, agreeing then with the Pareto power-law.
 Taking together these observations into account, Ref.\ \cite{smr} advanced the following description for the individual income distribution, \bee F(x)=A\mathrm{e}^{-Bx}_q \,\,, \eee where $A$ and $B$ are positive parameters.
-Since we have a boundary condition in the form of $F(0)=100$, from Eq.\ \eqref{7} it is straightforward to conclude that $A=100$.
-Hence, Eq.\ \eqref{7} becomes as below, \bee F(x)=100\,\mathrm{e}^{-Bx}_q \,\,. \eee which will be the starting point for the complexification procedure.
-Note that a cursory examination of Eq.\ \eqref{8} does not present any obvious evidence of a periodic behavior, or that the complexification of $q$ will disclose any oscillatory feature, since the $q$-parameter is just an index.
+Since we have a boundary condition in the form of $F(0)=100$, the expressions above implies that $A=100$.
+Hence, Eq.\ \eqref{7a} may be rewritten as follows, \bee F(x)=100\,\mathrm{e}^{-Bx}_q \,\,. \eee Note that a cursory examination of Eq.\ \eqref{8} does not present any obvious evidence of a periodic behavior, or that the complexification of $q$ will disclose any oscillatory feature, since the $q$-parameter is just an index.
 We shall show below that allowing $q$ to become complex will expose such features.